 this Chardonnay.
 The ZD 2009 Chardonnay ($34) is made from

-Carneros grapes and is a full bodied Chard that is not excessively buttery from malolactic conversion.
+Carneros grapes and is a full bodied Chardonnay that is not excessively buttery from malolactic conversion.

 (I believe it has none.)
 With a green apple nose and a crisp, full, toasty palate of citrus and pineapple, it